• Skip to primary navigation

 • 250 g guanciale (pork cheek) (9oz) or pancetta (Italian bacon) cut into small cubes.

-• 2 tbsp olive oil (I don't use olive oil with guanciale)
+• 2 tablespoon olive oil (I don't use olive oil with guanciale)

 • 4 eggs (one per person) including one egg yolk or 5 eggs if using only egg yolks